sibyl229/wb-graphql/README.md

 #### Sample mutations

 N/A at the moment

+### Overview

+This is a web tool I made for exploring data in our Datomic database, and fetching just the fields you need on any entity/object.
+All of these through the website or its web API.
+This tool implements the GraphQL API standard, which is designed for ease of data exchange over the web.

+So far, I made this tool to work with two types of queries (or access point), one is to get a list of genes based on a list of gene names, the other is to get any entity by its WormBase ID.
+Within each query, you will specify which fields you like to fetch, and you will get results that mirror the shape of the query.

 ### FAQ and tips
 * Dontrol-space will open up auto-completion.
 This is useful for composing a GraphQL query.